 Steve Oberste, chief of the US Centers for Disease Control and Prevention (CDC) and Peter Borus, head of the Kenya Medical Research Institute's (KEMRI) share reasons for retaining or destroying poliovirus infectious materials.

 A review committee met in Nairobi to assess progress of the African region towards being certified polio-free

 After an 18-month long intensive vaccination campaign in the face of a poliovirus outbreak in Syria, the outbreak has been successfully stopped.

-Update on polio eradication efforts in Afghanistan for September 2018
+Update on polio eradication efforts in Afghanistan for November 2018

-Update on polio eradication efforts in Pakistan for September 2018
+Update on polio eradication efforts in Pakistan for October 2018

 In the Horn of Africa, health workers are using application-based technology to respond to poliovirus outbreaks with greater speed and accuracy.